Ponzi scheme: Unraveling

-Sometimes, two or more of the aforementioned factors may be at play.
-For example, news of a police investigation into a Ponzi scheme may cause investors to immediately demand their money, and in turn cause the promoters to flee the jurisdiction sooner than planned (assuming they intended to eventually abscond in the first place), thus causing the scheme to collapse much faster than it ultimately would have been closed down by the police if their investigation had simply been permitted to run its course.
+In some cases, two or more of the aforementioned factors may be at play.
+For example, news of a police investigation into a Ponzi scheme may cause investors to immediately demand their money, and in turn cause the promoters to flee the jurisdiction sooner than planned (assuming they intended to eventually abscond in the first place), thus causing the scheme to collapse much faster than if the police investigation had simply been permitted to run its course.

-Actual losses are extremely difficult to calculate.
-The amounts that investors thought they had were never attainable in the first place.
-The wide gap between "money in" and "fictitious gains" make it virtually impossible to know how much was lost in any Ponzi scheme.

 Similar schemes

 Pyramid scheme

 A pyramid scheme is a form of fraud similar in some ways to a Ponzi scheme, relying as it does on a mistaken belief in a nonexistent financial reality, including the hope of an extremely high rate of return.
 However, several characteristics distinguish these schemes from Ponzi schemes: